Pachara Chirathivat: Philanthropy

 In 2014, he provided support for a 12-year-old boy named Mon, who was diagnosed with terminal brain cancer.
 Chirathivat initially got a call from the Make-A-Wish Foundation to grant Mon's dying wish of meeting him in person.
 Mon expressed admiration towards Chirathivat ever since he watched SuckSeed.
 In return, Chirathivat continued to provide support for Mon.
 He stated: "I never thought I'd be such an influence like this on people...
 When we have a good life, a good job and good health, we should share our happiness with others.
 I tell myself I have to do best every day, because we never know what might happen."
 In celebration of his birthday every year, he also occasionally donates medical equipment at the Chulalongkorn Hospital for the patients.

 Personal life

-At age 20, Chirathivat was ordained as a Buddhist monk for three weeks.
+At age 20, Chirathivat was ordained as a Buddhist monk for three weeks as is the custom in Thailand.

-In early 2015, Chirathivat submitted a request to defer his military enlistment for academic reasons.
-The next year, he filed a waiver once again because he was busy as an actor.
-He knows, however, that conscription in Thailand is unavoidable, and he is fine serving for his countrymen.
+In early 2015, Chirathivat submitted a request to defer military enlistment for academic reasons.
+The next year, he again filed a waiver due to acting commitments.
+He is stated to be aware that conscription in Thailand is unavoidable, and mentioned he is fine serving his countrymen.

-Chirathivat left his family retail business after graduating at the university.
-Although, he started to run the food franchise business, Potato Corner.
+Chirathivat left the family’s retail business after graduating university.
+Although, he started to run the local franchise of Philippine-based fast food chain, Potato Corner.

-Pachara had relationship with the singer Note Panayanggool for 3 years but had broken up.

-And currently relationship with Patricia Good Actress Channel 3.
-Later ended the relationship due to a different attitude.

-Later he had a relationship with the model Minnie Lin.
+Pachara had a relationship with singer Note Panayanggool for three years but broke up.
+He had a relationship with actress Patricia Good of Channel 3, which ended due to personal differences.
+Later, he was involved with model Minnie Lin.